Skip to Main Content

 Regional Textile & Craft Resources

-Access to Andean weavers, silverwork artisans from Cusco, and specialist woodcarvers.
-We source authentic materials including alpaca textiles, colonial silver, hand-painted Arequipa pottery, and locally crafted furnishings.
+We work directly with Andean weavers, Cusco silverwork artisans, and skilled woodcarvers.
+Through them we source genuine materials such as alpaca textiles, colonial silver, hand-painted Arequipa pottery, and locally made furnishings.

 04.